CariblaGIT/Fakebook/README.md

 </details>
 <br>

-* The other methods of this API will require you tu be logged in
+* The other methods of this API will require you to be logged in

 Also, here is provided a Postman collection with all the methods and 2 variables: server (if the atlas database is up) and local (if you have done all the installation setup to launch the application on local), to test all endpoints => [Open this file in Postman client and test de API](./Fakebook.postman_collection.json)